softdevteam/lang_tester/README.md

     will be appended, in order, to those arguments specified as part of the `test_cmds` function.

-The above file thus contains 4 actual tests: the `Compiler` should succeed (e.g. return a `0` exit code when run on Unix), and its `stderr` output should warn about an unused variable on line 12; and the resulting binary should succeed and produce `Hello world` on `stdout`.
+The above file thus contains 4 meaningful tests, two specified by the user and two implied by defaults: the `Compiler` should succeed (e.g.  return a `0` exit code when run on Unix), and its `stderr` output should warn about an unused variable on line 12; and the resulting binary should succeed produce `Hello world` on `stdout`.

-Potential sub-tests that are not mentioned are not tested: for example, the above file does not state whether the `Compiler`s `stdout` should have content or not (but note that the line `stdout:` on its own would state that the `Compiler` should have no content at all).

 `lang_tester`'s output is deliberately similar to Rust's normal testing output.
 Running the example `rust_lang_tester` in this crate produces the following